ebalzuweit/cswm/README.md

 _/ swɪm /_

-A simple desktop window manager in C#.
+A simple window manager in C#.

 ## Acknowledgments